Grandmaster of Demonic Cultivation: Legacy

-“Although its popularity exists largely outside of English-language pop culture, MDZS (as it is called) is widely popular on a scale that most stories will never approach.” - Kali Wallace, (excerpt from a review article on tor.com)Though Mo Dao Zu Shi was not the first of its kind, the novel and its adaptations have been credited as significant influential factors in the emergence of the danmei genre in international fandom spaces.
+"Although its popularity exists largely outside of English-language pop culture, MDZS (as it is called) is widely popular on a scale that most stories will never approach". - Kali Wallace, (excerpt from a review article on tor.com)Though Mo Dao Zu Shi was not the first of its kind, the novel and its adaptations have been credited as significant influential factors in the emergence of the danmei genre in international fandom spaces.
 The story's popularity and fan demand led to foreign publishers securing the license rights to translate and publish the novel, even in countries that have never been exposed to danmei stories.
-Mo Dao Zu Shi has become a “gateway,” its success leading the way for official foreign publications of more danmei novels.
+Mo Dao Zu Shi has become a "gateway", its success leading the way for official foreign publications of more danmei novels.

 The novel's animated adaptation The Founder of Diabolism, with its strong audience ratings and critical acclaim, had been considerably influential in the increased international exposure to the Chinese animation industry.
-Foreign viewers who were fans of Japanese anime discovered The Founder of Diabolism donghua upon its 2018 release and hailed it for its storyline and animation quality, and word-of-mouth eventually spread on myanimelist, Twitter, and tumblr websites.
+Foreign viewers who were fans of Japanese anime discovered The Founder of Diabolism donghua upon its 2018 release and hailed it for its storyline and animation quality, and word-of-mouth eventually spread on MyAnimeList, Twitter, and Tumblr.

-The live action web series adaptation The Untamed has been credited as a major contributor to the increased global presence and popularity of Asian media content, especially Chinese dramas.
-Actors Xiao Zhan and Wang Yibo both shot to widespread attention and stardom domestically and overseas after their breakthrough roles as Wei Wuxian and Lan Wangji, respectively.
-They have since become two of China's most popular, in-demand, and influential celebrities.

-In 2018, a star under the Scorpius constellation was named after Wei Wuxian, in time for his October 31 birthday.